 A typical schedule of events for the licensing exam is as follows (subject to change):

-Friday 2:00pm-5:00pm - Lasers to be used in the practical exam are available for applicants to familiarize themselves with & to ask questions of the manufacturer's representatives (participation optional, Willis-Knighton Eye Institute - North)
+Friday 2:00pm-5:00pm - Lasers to be used in the practical exam are available for applicants to familiarize themselves with & to ask questions of the manufacturer's representatives (participation optional; location: Willis-Knighton Eye Institute - North)

 Friday 5:00pm-6:00pm - Administration of Jurisprudence/Law Exam & Advanced Procedures Exam (location: Willis-Knighton Eye Institute - North, Conference Room)

-Friday 6:30pm-8:30pm - Complementary off-site dinner provided by the Optometry Association of Louisiana (attendance encouraged but optional; location Ernest)
+Friday 6:30pm-8:30pm - Complementary off-site dinner provided by the Optometry Association of Louisiana (attendance encouraged but optional; location: Ernest's Restaurant)

 Saturday 8:00am - Arrivals at Willis-Knighton Eye Institute - North, with personal diagnostic lenses, hand instruments, and pen

 Saturday 8:30am - 11:45am (end time approximate) - Orientation & group assignments, followed by rotation through multiple exam stations (2 stations of which will be dedicated to advanced procedures such as YAG capsulotomy, YAG peripheral iridotomy, Selective Laser Trabeculoplasty, injections, & lid procedures; and 1 station of which will be an ungraded, informal question & answer interview with members of the LSBOE).

 The results of each question from the licensing exam will be analyzed for validity after test administration, and questions which have been incorrectly answered by an extraordinary number of applicants may be removed from scoring consideration.
 Tests will be graded as quickly as possible, with a minimum overall score of 70% typically required for passage.
 Pass/Fail results should be available the Monday after the exam is administered, and candidates should call the LSBOE office for their results.
 Once an applicant passes the licensing exam, pays the requisite license fees, and completes all requirements for licensure, the state of Louisiana further requires all health care licensing boards to complete several administrative tasks prior to issuance of a license number.
 This process may take 1-2 weeks, so please contact the LSBOE to check the status of your license.